thomasballinger/posts/2014-03-09-math-museum.markdown

 Last Saturday I went to the [Museum of Mathematics](http://momath.org/), across from Madison Square Park with Casey.
 The museum of math appears to be primarily a playground where parents bring their children to osmose math from pretty geometric shapes.
 It was a bit expensive, small, and broken.
-But it was also fun.
+But it was also pretty fun.

 Exhibits were generally interactive activities you could enjoy without thinking about much of anything besides "this is neat," with explanations and history available at touchscreen kiosks.
-This idea is great – the museumgoer can be entertained for an hour while the seeds of neat ideas are planted.
+This idea is great – the museumgoer can be entertained for an hour while the seeds of neat ideas are planted, or can actively seek out an explanation if they're curious.

 The museum seemed very focused on geometric and topological topics in math - but it certainly did a terrific job of divorcing math from arithmetic, algebra